circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Role

 Security roles define a logical group or permission scope action, that defines both rights to functional capabilities or data.
-In Circonus we support three levels of roles by admin, normal (general user with read/write) and read-only.
+In Circonus we support three levels of roles admin, normal (general user with read/write) and read-only.

 #### Role Mapping